sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 5. `$ git submodule update --recursive`
 6. In VS Code: File -> **Open Workspace from File...** `vscode-codeql-starter.code-workspace`

-=> VS Code will start and the CodeQL CLI (binaries) will be installed. (approx. 500 MB of addtional data need to be downloaded))
+=> VS Code will start and the CodeQL CLI (binaries) will be installed. (approx. 500 MB of additional data need to be downloaded))

 <img src="images/codeql-cli-dl.png"  width="399" alt="Screenshot: CodeQL for VS Code downloads CodeQL binaries">